 Full recovery after Tummy Tuck takes time

-With any tummy tuck procedure there will be a stiffness and tightness to the stomach, and sometimes a numb feeling that takes many weeks to resolve.
-If your doctor thinks that you are ready and soundly healed you can begin with relaxation exercise such as yoga to gently improve flexibility and motion in the abdomen.
+With any tummy tuck procedure, there will be a stiffness and tightness to the stomach, and sometimes a numb feeling that takes many weeks to resolve.
+If your doctor thinks that you are ready and soundly healed, you can begin with relaxation exercise such as yoga to gently improve flexibility and motion in the abdomen.
 This will take some time.
-After you have restored flexibility then resume aerobic activities such as stationary bike or treadmill.
-The progress of your return to exercise program will give you a good idea as to when you will be back to activity as usual.
+After you have restored flexibility, then resume aerobic activities such as stationary bike or treadmill.
+The progress of your return to an exercise program will give you a good idea as to when you will be back to activity as usual.

 Best of luck.